LGBTQ Cutout heads graphic

 700 5463

-Explore and analyse cultural, artistic and social expressions of sexual orientation and gender identity from a range of disciplinary perspectives
+Examine social, cultural and artistic expressions of sexual orientation and gender identity from a range of disciplinary perspectives.

 Overview